|

 Snapper Shear, which avoids the excessive and harmful dust that would be

 created by using a saw.
-I use a tool designed by Allyn Rehm called a
+I use a tool designed by Allyn Rehm called a Hang-N-Nail that holds the siding in the

 proper position, making it possible to work solo.
 And finally, a